-There's nothing like ending a successful party with a late-night film screening.
+There's nothing like ending a successful party with a late night film screening.
 For an outdoor cinema, all you really need is a sheet, or a white wall and an outdoor projector.
-But adding a ton of fairy lights will make it extra special.
-And if you're really feeling like going the extra mile- why not bring out your duvet and hang up a net canopy to create an almost outdoor bedroom.
+But adding some fairy lights will make it all special.
+And if you're really feeling like going the extra mile - why not bring our your duvet or blankets, cushions to make it all cost and create an almost outdoor bedroom.
 Dreamy!

 Prepare for the Rain

 Rain in the UK is inevitable so it’s therefore important to have a contingency plan for if Mother Nature throws a spanner in the works.
 Don’t worry, this doesn’t necessarily mean your party is ruined!
 Whether your backup plan comes in the form of an awning from your house or a pop-up gazebo in your garden, you will need something that can protect you from the rain without dampening the party or the mood.

 If the worst comes to worst, you can continue your alfresco party indoors.
 If you plan on decorating your garden, be sure to extend your decorations indoors so the transition is seamless.
 You can then swap your barbecue for your oven grill, and sun loungers for sofas!